Daalder/demo-vue-storefront/README.md

 # $Daalder Shop UI #

-This is a demo of a shop implementation using the Daalder Api.
+This is a demo of a shop implementation using the Daalder API.
-It includes the most asential components needed for a basic webshop as Vue components.
+It includes the most essential components needed for a basic webshop using Vue.

-### Vue components include ###
+### Vue components included ###

-* product overview with filters
+* Product overview with filters
-* product detail
+* Product detail
-* shopping cart
+* Shopping cart
-* checkout
+* Checkout

 ### Setup ###

-* Fill in your api key in the .env file
+* Fill in your api key in the .env file and run:

 ````
 composer install
 npm install
 npm run dev
-php artisan surve
+php artisan serve
 ````

 ### Contact ###